 1 tbsp maple syrup or honey

 - Put the flour, cream cheese and butter into a food processor and use the pulse button to mix.
-Doing lots of little pulse mixes rather than turning it on to full speed stops the blade getting hot.
-If the blade gets hot it melts the butter and we want the butter to melt in the oven not in the food processor.
+(Doing lots of little pulse mixes rather than turning it on to full speed stops the blade getting hot which makes for a better pastry.)
 Once the dough comes together pop it in the fridge while you prepare the filling.
 It needs 20 minutes in the fridge.